 Moderator: Michele Cantara, AANE Neurodiversity Training Specialist

-- understand how your living arrangements, in-kind support from your family, and impairment-related work expenses (IRWEs) affect your benefit payment amount.
+- how income, assets, living arrangements, and in-kind support from your family affect eligibility or benefit amounts.

-In this session, a national expert and Social Security Disability Advocate, Financial Planner, and Disability Benefits Counselor share facts and strategies for maximizing and retaining benefits.
+In this session, a national expert and Social Security Disability Advocate, Financial Planner, and Disability Advocate share facts and strategies for maximizing and retaining benefits

 Raymond A. Cebula, III received his J.D. from the Franklin Pierce Law Center (now the UNH Law School) in 1982.
 He spent a total of 23 years working with legal services providing direct representation to individuals with disabilities having legal issues with the SSA.
 He became part of Cornell University’s Work Incentive Support Center in 2000, and in January of 2005, Ray was brought on staff at ILR's Yang-Tan Institute on Employment & Disability where he now serves as the Program Director of YTI Online (Cornell’s Work Incentive Practitioner credentialing program).
 While with YTI he has provided training and technical assistance to Youth Transition Demonstration projects across the country, served as Director of Training and Technical Assistance for the NYS Medicaid Infrastructure Grant and continues to serve as a team member for the Technical Assistance Team of the National Training Center of VCU providing technical assistance benefits planners in SSA Region 1.
 Ray is also the President of the Board of the National Association of Benefits and Work Incentive Specialists (NABWIS)